SketchUp is a powerful 3D application that manages to be both approachable for hobbyists and useful for professionals.

 As we explored above, Trimble hasn’t published much information about SketchUp’s day-to-day GPU demands, but we do know that most of the 3rd party rendering engines can take full advantage of the hardware you have.

-Nvidia’s 20 series cards have gone through a few refreshes, and AMD’s RX cards have been on the market for a while.
 Should you wait, hoping an announcement will drive down prices?
 It’s hard to say.
 For now, we’re going to assume that the price trends we’ve seen thus far will continue.

 You might want to check this guide that takes a look at when is the best time to buy a PCs or PC-Parts, though.